deckhouse/virtualization/docs/USER_GUIDE.md

 {{< /alert >}}
 ## Virtual machines

-To create a virtual machine, use the [VirtualMachine](cr.html#virtualmachine) resource.
+To create a virtual machine (VM), use the [VirtualMachine](cr.html#virtualmachine) resource.
 Its parameters let you configure:

 - the [virtual machine class](admin_guide.html#virtual-machine-classes);
 - the resources required for the virtual machine to run (CPU, memory, disks, and images);